rikotanemura1/feather-university-site/README.md

-# Feather Elementary School
+# Feather University

-Welcome to the Feather Elementary School website repository.
+Welcome to the Feather University website repository.
 This site serves as the online presence for our school, providing information about our mission, programs, and how to get in touch.

 ## About

-Feather Elementary School is dedicated to nurturing curious minds and fostering a supportive learning environment.
+Feather University is dedicated to nurturing curious minds and fostering a supportive learning environment.
 Our experienced teachers, vibrant arts and athletics programs, and commitment to community engagement help every student thrive.

 ## Contact